High Shear Mixing FAQs

 A: Honestly, you don’t.

-Many Silverson machines are customized to fit specific processing conditions, so they are not one-size-fits-all and may not work for another application.
+Many Silverson machines are customised to fit specific processing conditions, so they are not one-size-fits-all and may not work for another application.
 Another problem is used machines may no longer be in spec.
 Wear and tear increases the gap between the rotor and the stator, which decreases the efficiency of the machine.

 “The problem with the second-hand market is customers don’t know what they’re buying,” explains Alan Pepper, head of manufacturing, Silverson Machines.
 “That’s the danger.
 Often when a customer calls us they subsequently find out the machine they’ve purchased is not suitable for their application.”